Flora Reviews… Shadows Strike (Immortal Guardians #6) by Dianne Duvall

 U.S. law enforcement agent Heather Lane can read minds.
 But not the future.
 The dream of battle and blood that recurs every night must be a fluke, some obscure terror from her own mind.
 What its significance might be, she can’t guess: an attack from seven psychotic vampires at once, only separated from nightmare by an eighth very different immortal.
 A handsome, brave man fighting at her side, a man she misses when she wakes.

 Then the dream comes true.
 Heather is flung into a war between predators and protectors of humanity, the man from her dreams beside her again.
 Except now that she’s awake, she isn’t sure she can trust Ethan, or the shadow organization he represents.
 The U.S. military doesn’t trust either of them.
 But against an onslaught of evil like the one that’s coming, it will take everything they have just to survive...

-So, what did I like about it?
+So, what did I like about Shadows Strike?

-I really like Dianne Duvall’s writing style and find her books very easy to read (although not so easy to put down!
-Lol!); she writes intelligent, engaging stories with a collection of well written characters, set against an imaginative world that cleverly mixes fantasy and reality.
+I really like Dianne Duvall’s writing style and find her books very easy to read.
+Although not so easy to put down!
+Lol!
+She writes intelligent, engaging stories with a collection of well written characters.
+Then sets them in an imaginative world that cleverly mixes fantasy and reality.
 Making it so easy to submerse oneself completely.
-The pace of her stories is usually fast, full of action and contains a couple of plot lines which run alongside the main romantic story arc but, fear not lovely readers, she manages to pack this all in without making you feel overwhelmed, bewildered or lost.
-Shadows Strike did not let me down.
+The pace of her stories is usually fast, full of action and contains a couple of plot lines running alongside the main romantic story arc.
+However, fear not lovely readers, she manages to pack this all in without making you feel overwhelmed, bewildered or lost.

 So, ummm, was there anything I disliked about it?